AvizNetworks/ones-ovd/mkdocs/docs/day2Operations/onesAPI/onesAPIExplorer/onesSampleAPI/FebricManagerAPIs.md

  - Provides difference between golden configuration and running configure and accordingly do the  required configure replacement operations through ONES API call also called as soft provisioning in Day 2 Operations <br />
  - PUSH - This Rest API client call also provisions and append  any new Day 2 operations over existing orchestrated DC fabric Sonic switches
+ - User needs to feed .cfg file containing the new config changes, a FMCLI standard CLI configuration format can be used
     </td>
   </tr>
   <tr>